PCS-Energy/Interview/README.md

 #### BONUS:

-- Provides a PATCH endpoint at /data which allows insertion of a single number into the list which gets placed in the proper order maintaining the 500 number limit.
-The largest number is removed from the list to keep the 500 number limit.
+- Provides a PATCH endpoint at /data which allows insertion of a single number into the list which gets placed in the proper order but maintaining the 500 number limit.
+The previous largest number is removed from the list before adding the new number to keep the 500 number limit.

 #### Questions you may have: